MillerBrainObservatory/millerbrainobservatory.github.io/docs/source/index.rst

         API (WIP)
         ^^^

-        The reference guide contains a detailed description of the functions, modules, and objects included in NumPy.
-The reference describes how the methods work and which parameters can be used.
-It assumes that you have an understanding of the key concepts.
+        The reference guide, api, contains a detailed description of the functions and modules methods work and which parameters can be used.

         +++